Lang Leav: Career

-and drew mainly positive reviews, with Marie Claire stating ‘Leav writes masterfully from the perspective of her protagonist, an aspiring poet, and gives readers a backstage glimpse into the new-wave poetry movement.'
+and drew mainly positive reviews, with Marie Claire stating: 'Leav writes masterfully from the perspective of her protagonist, an aspiring poet, and gives readers a backstage glimpse into the new-wave poetry movement.'

-Readings stated, “The writing is not as lyrical as one would have hoped from a poet, but the characters are well defined.”
+Readings stated, "The writing is not as lyrical as one would have hoped from a poet, but the characters are well defined."

 Leav's college degree equipped her with the technical skills to illustrate several of her books, including Love & Misadventure, Lullabies, Memories and The Universe of Us.

-Leav has been a guest speaker at a number of international writers festival including The Sydney Writers Festival, The Sharjah Book Fair and Auckland Writers Festival.
-She has toured extensively to the United States, Philippines, Singapore, Malaysia and the UAE often drawing large crowds at her book signing events.
+Leav has been a guest speaker at a number of international writers festival, including The Sydney Writers Festival, The Sharjah Book Fair, Auckland Writers Festival and was a headliner at the Mass Poetry Festival in Boston, Massachusetts.

-In 2019, Penguin Random House secured the audio rights to Leav’s novel, Poemsia, in addition to her poetry titles including, The Universe of Us, Sea of Strangers and Love Looks Pretty on You.
+In 2019, Penguin Random House secured the audio rights to Leav's novel Poemsia in addition to her poetry titles, including The Universe of Us, Sea of Strangers and Love Looks Pretty on You.

-Leav has just released her latest poetry title, September Love.
-The foreword is written by Lili Reinhart.
+The foreword for Leav's poetry book September Love is written by Lili Reinhart.

+Leav's debut in literary fiction, Others Were Emeralds, was sold to Harper Perennial in a pre-empt, and international rights were secured at auction by Penguin Random House, Australia.
+Others Were Emeralds, based on Leav's immigrant roots, has been praised by critics, with Publishers Weekly describing it as "A heartrending novel."
+Booklist wrote, "Leav's coming-of-age debut is poetic and lyrical, her prose rich in beautiful imagery."

+Literary critic Sonia Nair from Books & Publishing wrote: "Others Were Emeralds is rich with lush descriptions and an unmistakable sense of place...there's a beautiful specificity in Leav's evocation of life as a second-generation Cambodian-Australian."

 Style and inspiration

-Leav's work is described by the New York Times as frank poems about love, sex, heartache and betrayal.
+Leav's poetry work is described by the New York Times as frank poems about love, sex, heartache and betrayal.

 She writes mainly in rhyme, verse and prose poetry.
 The tone of her work is confessional.
-Her poetry's accessibility gained her a mass following around the world.